iDebugAll/devnet_marathon_endgame/README.md

 Sample console output:
 ```
 $ python3.7 generate_topology.py
-Open main.html to view the topology.
+Open main.html in a project root with your browser to view the topology

 Topology changes have been discovered: